disk91/stm32-it-sdk/Doc/gnss.md

 	}
 }
 ```
+It is really important to have short processing inside the callback as it have to finished before the next GPS NMEA storm to reduce the risk of loosing NMEA frames.
+If you need a long processing (over 600ms) it is recommanded to reduce the positionning rate or stop the gnss.

 There are multiple triggers, as you can see, it is possible to register to a set of triggers up to all.
 Here is the list of the available triggers: